costinistor/TaxReturnCalculator/README.md

 # TaxReturnCalculator
-Descktop app made to help some of my friends with their taxes in UK
+Simple descktop app made to help some of my friends with their taxes in UK

 # Technologies used
 Visual Studio with C# and SqLite for database